Saint John's Island: Detention centre

 The Malayan Emergency (1948–1960) sparked by the Communist Party of Malaya caused St John's to resume operating as a detention centre for political prisoners.
 In 1947, the Communist Party of Malaya initiated a guerilla war against the British colonial government in hopes that it would be more effective in turning the Federation of Malaya and the Crown Colony of Singapore communist.
-Fatal attacks committed in the Federation of Malaya on June 1948 as part of this war culminated in the British colonial government declaring a state of emergency, thus enacting the Essential Regulations Proclamation on 24 June.
+Fatal attacks committed in the Federation of Malaya in June 1948 as part of this war culminated in the British colonial government declaring a state of emergency, thus enacting the Essential Regulations Proclamation on 24 June.
 This granted the government the authority to arrest and detain anyone without trial.
 Expecting an influx of political prisoners, St John's Island was officially announced as the site of the new detention centre on 3 July 1948 and became a protected area from 10 September onward.

 St John's housed not only communists but also political suspects and detainees of other political leanings, from both Malaya and Singapore, who sought to overthrow the colonial government.
 St John's received its first batch of detainees on 20 September 1948, comprising 200 political prisoners from Johore Bahru.
 Travellers via ship suspected of communist inclinations were also detained at St John's under the Emergency Travel Restrictions Regulations until they were cleared of suspicion.
 Within two years, more than 600 were detained under the Emergency Regulations, most of whom were held on St John's.
 Singaporean political prisoners detained on St John's Island were university students, teachers, newspaper editors, several future politicians of Singapore, and others.
 Among the detainees were Devan Nair, Fong Swee Suan and Lim Chin Siong, all People's Action Party (PAP) members.
 They were released in 1959 after Singapore was granted full internal self-government and the PAP won the 1959 Singapore general election.

 The state's fear of communism did not abide, resulting in St John's being used as a detention centre for most of the detainees arrested during the anti-communist Operation Coldstore.
 On 2 February 1963, the Internal Security Council of the Singapore Government executed Operation Coldstore, which detained those charged as political extremists under the Preservation of Public Security Ordinance.
 Arrestees were detained without trial, some for being a "suspected communist" or for associating with them.
 The state justifies Operation Coldstore as a response to communist threats.
 Prior to the move to St John's, the detainees were held in Outram Prison.
 On 6 February, it was announced that 99 of the 113 Operation Coldstore detainees were to be moved to the island.
 The rest were citizens of the Federation of Malaya, who were to be expatriated.
 The operation has been a contentious subject of criticism, such as from ex-detainee Poh Soo Kai and historian Thum Ping Tjin who claim that Operation Coldstore was a pretext for the PAP to crush political opposition.